 The genetic continuity is clear—and if the Khazar theory was true, there would be no physical similarity, because there would have been a racial sea change in Jewish appearance.

 Left: The famous banker of Pompeii, Jucundus, who lived circa 20–62 AD.
-Identified as a Jew by the German anthropologist, Hans F.K.
+(700 years before the alleged Ashkenazi conversion) Identified as a Jew by the German anthropologist, Hans F.K.
 Günther, in his book “Racial Elements of European History” (Fig, 240a and b, chapter VIII).
 Alongside, the Ashkenazi Jew, Abe Foxman of the ADL.
 The similarity between Jucundus and Foxman is clear, and serves a further indication of the physical continuity of the Jewish type over centuries—something that would be impossible if the “Khazar theory” was true.

 In addition to genetic studies, there have been extensive physiological comparison of Jewish remains from burial sites from ancient Israel and present-day Ashkenazi and Sephardic physiology, all of which conclusively shows their similarity across both the Sephardic and Ashkenazi spectrum—and their difference from European populations.

 Jewish Supremacist Behavior Through the Millennia Disprove the “Khazar Theory”

 Another piece of the jigsaw which disproves the Khazar theory, is that Jewish Supremacist behavior has remained constant throughout the millennia—from biblical times right through to the present day.